JPVenson/DataAccess/README.md

 	    public class TableNameOfFooTable

-To use the Complete helper Funktion you need to annotate the:
+To use the Complete helper Function you need to annotate the:

 Primary Key property with the [PrimaryKey] attribute RowVersion property with the [RowVersion] attribute